Cieszyn Silesian dialect

 The Cieszyn Silesian dialect or Teschen Silesian dialect (Cieszyn Silesian: cieszyńsko rzecz; gwara cieszyńska or narzecze cieszyńskie; těšínské nářečí; Silesian: ćeszyński djalekt) is one of the Silesian dialects.
 It has its roots mainly in Old Polish and also has strong influences from Czech and German and, to a lesser extent, from Vlach and Slovak.
 It is spoken in Cieszyn Silesia, a region on both sides of the Polish-Czech border.
 It remains mostly a spoken language.
 The dialect is better preserved today than traditional dialects of many other West Slavic regions.

-On the Czech side of the border (in Zaolzie) it is spoken mainly by the Polish minority, where it was and still is strongly influenced mainly by Czech (mainly lexicon and syntax).
+On the Czech side of the border (in Trans-Olza) it is spoken mainly by the Polish minority, where it was and still is strongly influenced mainly by Czech (mainly lexicon and syntax).
 It is used to reinforce a feeling of regional solidarity.

 Polish and Czech linguists differ in their views on the classification of the dialect.
 Most Czech linguists make a distinction between the dialect as spoken in Czechia and in Poland, and classify the dialect spoken on the Czech side of the border as a "mixed Czech-Polish dialect", a designation already used in the 19th century.
 Polish linguists tend to classify the language on both sides of the border under the Silesian dialects of Polish.
 Although the dialect has its roots mainly in Polish (phonology and morphology are consistently shared with Polish), the diachronic development of the dialect is of a transitional nature.

 Name

 The Cieszyn Silesian has been known by various names over the years.
 The modern speakers refer to it as cieszyńsko rzecz, and is also commonly referred by them as po naszymu, which means "in our own way", a self-designation also encountered for other Slavic varieties in the Carpathians.
-In the past, the dialect has been mostly lumped together with other, territorially bigger languages/dialects: beginning with Polish (Latin concio Polonica), "Moravian" ("moravski / po moravsku"), diluted Polish (Wasserpolnisch) or less pejoratively Silesian-Polish (schlesisch-polnisch), but mostly with Silesian by the Upper Silesians and Poles.
-The Polish linguists have mostly seen it as part of the Silesian dialect, first in 1974 recognising the Cieszyn Silesian dialect (narzecze cieszyńskie) as a specific and distinct subgroup of that dialect (Stanisław Bąk, 1974; Alfred Zaręba, 1988; Bogusław Wyderka, 2010).
+In the past, the dialect has been mostly lumped together with other, territorially bigger languages/dialects: beginning with Polish (the language of the concio Polonica, Polish congregation), "Moravian" ("moravski / po moravsku"), diluted Polish (Wasserpolnisch) or less pejoratively hyphenated Silesian-Polish (schlesisch-polnisch), but mostly with Silesian by the Upper Silesians and Poles.
+Polish linguists have mostly seen it as part of the Silesian dialect, first in 1974 recognising the Cieszyn Silesian dialect (narzecze cieszyńskie) as a specific and distinct subgroup of that dialect (Stanisław Bąk, 1974; Alfred Zaręba, 1988; Bogusław Wyderka, 2010).
 As such, from the 1990s the Cieszyn Silesian dialect became an object of the debate, whether Silesian is a separate language or just a dialect.
 The Gorals in the south of Cieszyn Silesia do not call their dialect Silesian but Goral (Górolski) and have more Vlach and Slovak influence.